mlubinsky/mlubinsky.github.com/airflow/README.md

 # prints the hierarchy of tasks in the tutorial DAG
 airflow list_tasks tutorial --tree

+# initialize the database
+airflow initdb

+# start the web server, default port is 8080
+airflow webserver -p 8080

+# start the scheduler
+airflow scheduler

+# visit localhost:8080 in the browser and enable the example dag in the home page
 ```

 The first time you run Airflow, it will create a file called airflow.cfg in your $AIRFLOW_HOME directory